Riding buses and trains without paying (“Fare evasion”)

 What can happen to me if I don’t pay a bus or train fare?

 If you’re travelling on public transport, ticket inspectors employed by local councils can require you to show them evidence you’ve paid.
 If the bus or train service is using electronic ticketing with smartcards (like Auckland’s AT HOP card), you have to give the inspector your card so they can use a hand-held smart reader to check you’ve paid.

 If you don’t show them evidence you’ve paid, they can give you an infringement notice, like a parking ticket – this will require you to pay an infringement fee of up to $500.

 Those powers can only be exercised by traffic inspectors who’ve been officially appointed (“warranted”) for this role by the Police Commissioner.
 They’ll carry identification to show they’re official inspectors.
 Other transport workers – drivers and conductors – don’t have those powers.

 But it’s a defence if you had made reasonable attempts to pay the fare and there were no available ways of doing it – for example, if the ticketing machine was broken.
 You’ll need to write to the transport authority (Auckland Transport for example) and put your case to them.
-For more information about how to challenge infringement notices, see “Court processes: How driving offences are dealt with” / “Infringement offences: Parking and speeding tickets, and other lower-level offences” in this chapter.
+For more information about how to challenge infringement notices (see: “Infringement offences: Parking and speeding tickets, and other lower-level offences”).

 If you’ve refused to show the ticket inspector evidence that you’ve paid, they can also order you to get off the bus or train (or not let you on if you haven’t yet boarded it).
 If you refuse, this is also a criminal offence, punishable by a fine of up to $1,000.